-Use coupon code: BRNYCBR30 for immediate 30% discount on bike rental!
+Use coupon code: BRNYCBR30 for immediate 30% discount on New York bikes for rent!
 Rental Bike NYC bicycle rental located between Times Square and Central Park.
-Best prices in New York City for top quality bicycle rental; and is part of the Bike Rent NYC network of four (4) bike rental locations – the largest bicycle rental network and bike tour business in NYC.
+Best prices in New York City for top quality bicycle rental; and is part of the Bike Rent NYC network of four (4) bike rental locations – the largest New York bikes (bicycle rental) network and bike tour business in NYC.

-Use coupon code: BRNYCBR30 for immediate 30% discount on bike rental!
+Use coupon code: BRNYCBR30 for immediate 30% discount on New York bikes for rent!

 Top-quality comfortable Trek and Giant hybrid bikes for men and women are easy and fun to ride; flexible rental options and great prices.
 Visit Times Square and Central Park.
 Bike rental is available at this location: 40 West 55th Street - 7 days a week, 8am - 9pm.